MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/perf-test/rsat/rsat-troubleshooting.md

 ![Enumerate error message box](media/cannot-enumerate.png)

 To resolve this error, verify the **Admin user name** specified in the RSAT settings dialog box.
-The **Admin user name** must be the email address of a user that belongs to the System Administrator role on the Finance and Operations environment that RSAT is connecting to.
+The **Admin user name** must be the email address of a user that belongs to the System Administrator role on the environment that RSAT is connecting to.

 ## Browser